The Most Popular Spices in the World

 How Popular Is It?

 Global turmeric production hovers around 1.4 million metric tons annually, with India contributing about 80% of the supply.
-Other producers—China, Myanmar, Nigeria, Bangladesh—make up the rest, but no one comes close to India’s dominance.
-The market was valued at $4.4 billion in 2023, with steady growth driven by international demand.
-The U.S. is the largest importer (nearly 10,000 tons in 2019), followed by Bangladesh, the UAE, and Iran.
+Other producers—China, Myanmar, Nigeria, Bangladesh—make up the rest, but no one comes close to India.
+The global market (~$4.4B as of 2023) is experiencing steady growth driven by international demand.
+However, most turmeric is consumed within producing countries, so the international trade pool is relatively small.
+The U.S. imports just 10,000 tons (in 2019), but is still the world's largest buyer on the international market.
 Beyond sheer volume, turmeric is among the fastest-growing spices in trade because it spans both culinary and health industries.

 Why Is It So Popular?

 Turmeric is beloved not only for its warm, earthy flavor and vibrant golden color, but also for its reputation as a superfood.
-The active compound curcumin is prized for its anti-inflammatory and antioxidant properties, fueling booming demand in supplements, teas, and wellness products (e.g., “golden milk” and turmeric shots).
+The active compound curcumin is prized for its anti-inflammatory and antioxidant properties, fueling booming demand in supplements, teas, and wellness products (“golden milk,” turmeric shots and capsules).
 In cooking, turmeric is foundational in South Asian curries, but it’s also used globally in spice blends, mustards, and even baked goods.
-Its dual appeal—as both a kitchen staple and a health booster—explains why it has exploded in global popularity.

 Learn more about turmeric.